Fair Trade (Star Trek: Voyager): Plot

 Voyager encounters a region of space known as the "Nekrit Expanse".
 Neelix is unfamiliar with the space beyond, which causes him to worry that he will be of no more use as a guide.
 Voyager docks at a nearby space station to take on supplies and information, where Neelix meets an old Talaxian friend called Wixiban.
 Neelix offers to help Wixiban retrieve medical supplies in exchange for a map of the Expanse.
 However, the trade actually involves illegal narcotics.
 The trader reneges on the deal and attempts to kill them once he receives the goods, but Wixiban shoots and kills the trader.
 The Talaxians both escape undetected, but Neelix is furious.

 Bahrat, the owner of the space station, investigates the incident and discovers that the murder weapon was a phaser from Voyager.
 Neelix and Wixiban are questioned by Tuvok; Wixiban denies any knowledge of the incident.
-When Tuvok leaves, Wixiban explains that the drug trade was not his scheme, but he was simply working as an agent to pay off debts he owed to the Colatti, a ruthless group of drug dealers.
-He asks Neelix to steal a sample of Voyager's warp plasma for the Colatti, reminding him that Voyager is prepared to abandon him.
+When Tuvok leaves, Wixiban explains that the drug trade was not his scheme, but he was simply working as an agent to pay off debts he owed to the Kolaati, a ruthless group of drug dealers.
+He asks Neelix to steal a sample of Voyager's warp plasma for the Kolaati, reminding him that Voyager is prepared to abandon him.

 While on Voyager, Neelix comes across Tom Paris and asks about how he ended up in prison before joining the crew, and Tom explains that it was because he was dishonest and it cost him dearly.
 Just as Neelix is about to extract a sample of warp plasma, he backs off and goes to Wixiban, insisting that they must tell the truth.
 Moments later, Bahrat arrives and arrests Tom Paris and Chakotay, accusing them of the murder as they were seen on surveillance talking to the killed trader.
-Neelix and Wixiban go to Bahrat and confess to the crime, but offer to expose the Colatti if Bahrat does not charge them.
+Neelix and Wixiban go to Bahrat and confess to the crime, but offer to expose the Kolaati if Bahrat does not charge them.
 A set-up is arranged but ultimately goes wrong, resulting in an explosion.

 Neelix wakes up in sick bay.
-He learns that the charges have been dropped, the Colatti have been arrested, and Wixiban was able to leave.
+He learns that the charges have been dropped, the Kolaati have been arrested, and Wixiban was able to leave.
 Captain Janeway confronts him and harshly chastises him for his actions, but adds that he is more than just a crewman, but is part of a family.
 She puts him on punishment duty, but he is immensely relieved.

+Production

+A break-up scene between Neelix and Kes was filmed for the episode, but was ultimately cut due to time constraints.